 “I use this information, as well as the information gained from the site inspection, to initiate the environmental and programmatic reviews.
 I lean on my experience and knowledge of the regulations to guide these projects through the process as smoothly as possible,” explains Weisz.

 The Section 26a permitting process has become much easier thanks to a section on the TVA website where applicants will find detailed illustrations, a video tutorial, and more.
 Once a complete application is received and assigned to a project lead, a site-specific review is completed.

 “Each property has nuances specific to that location,” says Weisz, who reviews the property ownership, its relationship to TVA’s land rights, as well as natural or cultural resources present at the site.
 “I also review potential impacts to TVA’s programmatic interests such as navigation, flood control, and the transmission system.”

 Section 26a project leads, like Weisz, maintain communication with the applicant throughout the progression of the process and successfully navigate it for almost all applications.
 However, there are occasions where an applicant’s objective does not align with TVA’s regulations and guidelines.

 In the few cases where a resolution cannot be reached, TVA can deny the application.
 However, a denial comes with the right to appeal.
 “Denials can be extremely sensitive,” according to Summitt.
 “Our goal is to accommodate the stakeholder’s request, but when that’s not possible, it’s important to have experienced staff like Ken to work with applicants.
 Likewise, he is invaluable when training new team members.”

-To some, the job of collaborating with applicants, ensuring compliance with other agencies while sometimes facilitatating conflict resolution might seem overwhelming, yet Weisz says he enjoys it.
+To some, the job of collaborating with applicants and ensuring compliance with other agencies while sometimes facilitating conflict resolution might seem overwhelming, yet Weisz says he enjoys it.
 “I love the hands-on time in the field, as well as the behind-the-scenes work.
-My days can be long, unpredictable and challenging, but never boring.
+My days can be long, unpredictable, and challenging, but never boring.